Wii: Revisions

-Redesigned model
+Cost-reduced model

-A cost-reduced variant of the Wii (model RVL-101), sometimes referred to as the Family Edition as the name given to bundles it was featured in, was released late into the platform's lifespan that removed all GameCube functionality, including the GameCube controller ports and memory card slots found on the original model.
+A cost-reduced variant of the Wii (model RVL-101) was released late into the platform's lifespan that removed the GameCube controller ports and memory card slots found on the original model.
+This means that this model is incompatible with GameCube games alongside the GameCube Controller for Wii games that support it.
+This model is often referred to as the "Wii Family Edition", the name given to the bundle when it was first sold in Europe.
 Additionally, it does not include a stand, as it is intended to be positioned horizontally.
 Nintendo announced the new revision in August 2011 as a replacement for the original Wii model which it was discontinuing in certain regions including Europe and the United States.
 The new unit in its bundles was priced at $149.99, a further reduction for the Wii's MSRP at the time of $199.99 established in September 2009.

 The console was first released in North America on October 23, 2011, in a black finish, bundled with a black Wii Remote Plus and Nunchuk, along with New Super Mario Bros.
 Wii and a limited-edition soundtrack for Super Mario Galaxy.
 It was released in Europe on November 4, 2011, in a white finish, bundled with a white Wii Remote Plus and Nunchuk, along with Wii Party and Wii Sports.
 A special bundle featuring a blue version of the revised Wii model and Wii Remote Plus and Nunchuk with the inclusion of Mario & Sonic at the London 2012 Olympic Games was released in Europe on November 18, 2011, in collaboration with Sega.
 Nintendo later revised the North American bundle by replacing the prior pack-in game and soundtrack with the original Wii Sports duology; the new bundle was released on October 28, 2012.